matteoferla/Poised-Fragment-library-design/README.md

 | Mcule              |  230167 |      5 |   141 |     1 |     1 |     1 |     1 | 41466 |  8957 |     0.0014 |
 | LifeChemicals      |  142480 |      7 |   114 |     1 |     1 |     1 |     1 | 22057 |  6990 |     0.0014 |

-LC was added as it represents a vendor that specialises in fun building-blocks, making it a good reference for MCule.
+LC was added as it represents a vendor that specialises in funky building-blocks, making it a good reference for what MCule has than Enamine lacks.

 ![distro](images/distro-synthons.png)